electron/electron/docs/api/session.md

 #### `ses.allowNTLMCredentialsForDomains(domains)`

-* `domains` String - A comma-separated list of servers for which integrated authentication is enabled.
+* `domains` string - A comma-separated list of servers for which integrated authentication is enabled.

 Dynamically sets whether to always send credentials for HTTP NTLM or Negotiate